Soar-Development/soarchain-docs/docs/Validator/Before Starting.md

 ## Introduction

-Soarchain is a blockchain network powered by Tendermint Core, relying on validators to maintain its integrity and security.
+Soarchain Testnet relies on validators to maintain its integrity and security.
 Validators, who are full node operators, participate in the consensus protocol and are incentivized with $SOAR tokens.
 This guide provides a brief overview of becoming a validator and setting up a full node for Soarchain.

 ### Before Starting